Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Summary and Discussion

 A key objective for such refractive models is the identification of a diffusivity tensor $D_{ij}$ in wavenumber space:

 that hinges upon the time integration converging to a correlation time scale $\tau_c$.
-This correlation time scale arguably coincides with our propagation time scale $\tau_p$.
-See \cite{lvov2024generalized} for a description of how transport equations are developed from (\ref{eq:ActionConservation}) and a Taylor series expansion involving backwards integration along ray-trajectories, rather than the Eulerian formulation (\ref{eq:RadiationBalance}).

-All these refractive models ignore the importance of resonance conditions \citep{polzin2008mesoscale} which require fundamental modification of transport equations \citep[][Section 3.2.4]{lvov2024generalized} and \cite[][Section 1.b]{polzin2024one} in this high wavenumber limit.
-Such resonance conditions are highly problematic for internal waves described by the parametric representation (\ref{ParametricSpectralRepresentation}) and the relevance of such resonances is underscored by the oceanographic community's very first look at the 10 meter vertical structure of the horizontal velocity field, \citep{LS75, polzin2008mesoscale}.
+This foundational assumption ignores the importance of resonance conditions that require fundamental modification of transport equations \citep[][Section 3.2.4]{lvov2024generalized} and \cite[][Section 3.b]{polzin2025one}.
+Such resonance conditions are highly problematic for internal waves described by the parametric representation (\ref{ParametricSpectralRepresentation}).
+The relevance of such resonances is underscored by the oceanographic community's very first look at the 10 meter vertical structure of the horizontal velocity field, \citep{LS75} being an example of a phase velocity - group velocity resonance \citep{polzin2008mesoscale}.

-Our understanding is that near-inertial energy is transported to higher frequency in association with a Bragg scattering branch of the resonant manifold, figure \ref{GiovanniTimeScale}.
-To reiterate: what we are after here is analogous to the development of a surface wind wave field rather than the propagation of surface swell.
-Such refractive models the applicable only to internal swell in a linear (i.e. $\tau_r / \tau_p \gg 1$) limit.